Engine technologies

 50%

-we’re targeting a 50% CO2 avoidance for this technology.
+We’re targeting a 50% CO2 avoidance for this technology.

 freight emissions